 Does it represent your brand?
 Most importantly, does it speak to your audience?
 WIll it sound condescending to my audience?

 Although most people prefer a conversational voice in business writing, you have to decide what would be the most impactful for your prospective clients.
-For example, a conversational tone may be insulting for those who prefer communication that is more intellectually based, including the use of technical or professional jargon.
-Bottom line, whatever voice you decide to use needs to connect with your audience.

 2. Get to the point quickly